Battle of Surabaya (film): Plot

 The film opens with the atomic bombings of Hiroshima and Nagasaki, followed by Japan's surrender to the Allied powers aboard the USS Missouri.
 Though Indonesian President Sukarno proclaimed Indonesian independence, the Dutch wanted to restore control over the Dutch East Indies, resulting in the Indonesian National Revolution.
 With the Dutch lacking the manpower to reoccupy their former colony, British and Indian forces land in Java including Surabaya to restore order on behalf of the Dutch.

 Prior to the Battle of Surabaya, thirteen-year old Musa works as a shoe shiner to support his ill mother.
-Having lost his father, Musa finds a father figure in a Imperial Japanese Army captain named Yoshimura, who is later killed in a fight between Indonesian youths and KNIL soldiers.
+Having lost his father, Musa finds a father figure in an Imperial Japanese Army captain named Yoshimura, who is later killed in a fight between Indonesian youths and KNIL soldiers.
 Musa befriends an adolescent Indonesian Chinese girl named Yumna, an orphan who works as a spy for the Indonesian nationalists and is a former member of the secretive Kipas Hitam (Black Fan) militia group.
 In addition, Musa also befriends an older youth named Danu and an Indonesian soldier named Solehudin.

 To help the Indonesian struggle, Musa and Yumna work as couriers for Resident Sudirman, traveling behind Allied and Japanese lines.
 Musa initially considers quitting his work as a courier but changes his mind after his mother is killed in a fire, leaving him orphaned.
 In her final moments, she tells her son that there is no glory in war.
 As the Indonesian Republic negotiates with the British under Brigadier A.W.S.
 Mallaby, a new captain named John Wright arrives in Surabaya and takes increasingly active measures against the Indonesian nationalists and local supporters.